Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Related works

 \section{Related works}

-\paragraph{Graph representation learning with Laplacian eigenvectors.} It is well-known that eigenvectors of graph Laplacian corresponding to the smallest eigenvalues contain ``positional'' information of nodes.
+\textbf{Graph representation learning with Laplacian eigenvectors.} It is well-known that eigenvectors of graph Laplacian corresponding to the smallest eigenvalues contain ``positional'' information of nodes.
 A number of works have thus adopted Laplacian eigenvectors as a technique for node feature augmentation.
 As we have mentioned in Section~\ref{sect:intro}, there are two important issues regarding the application of Laplacian eigenvectors in graph representation learning, namely orthogonal group invariance (or sign-and-basis invariance) and stability.
 Some early works~\citep{dwivedi2020generalization, kreuzer2021rethinking} have noticed the sign invariance problem and tried to alleviate it by randomly flipping the signs of Laplacian eigenvectors, while completely ignored the basis invariance problem. \citet{lim2022sign} is the first work to formally state and systematically address the sign-and-basis invariance issue.
 Nevertheless, it fails to meet the stronger requirement of stability.
 So far, only two works~\citep{wang2022equivariant, huang2023stability} have seriously discussed the stability issue by giving mathematical definitions for it, and proposing learning methods that are provably stable.

-\paragraph{Orthogonal-group invariant networks.} A neural network is said to be orthogonal-group invariant if it takes as input one or more vector(s) (say, for instance, each of dimension $p$), and outputs an $O(p)$-invariant scalar, i.e., a value that remains invariant as the input vector system undergoes an $O(p)$ transformation.
+\textbf{Orthogonal-group invariant networks.} Orthogonal-group invariant neural networks are those taking as input one or more $p$-dimensional vector(s) and outputing an $O(p)$-invariant scalar, i.e., a value invariant with respect to an $O(p)$ transformation on the input vector system.
 As is pointed out by, e.g.,~\citet{bronstein2021geometric}, orthogonal-group invariance is a desirable property for learning tasks on molecular data or point clouds, in which Euclidean coordinates play important roles.